atom/welcome/lib/welcome.md

-# Welcome to the Atom Private Alpha!
+# Welcome to the Atom Beta!

-You are one of the first people to try out GitHub's new text editor!
+You are one of the first people to use GitHub's new text editor!
 Here is what you need to know.

 1. If you only remember one thing make it `cmd-shift-P`.
 This keystroke toggles the command palette, which lists every Atom command.
 Yes, you can try it now!